 Everyone in the UK with a TV, computer or other medium which can be used for watching TV must have a television licence.

-To apply to become a permanent resident or citizen of the UK, you will need to: speak and read English and have a good understanding of life in the UK.
+To apply to become a permanent resident or citizen of the UK, you will need to have a good understanding of life in the UK.

 The Falkland Islands, a British overseas territory is located in the South Atlantic.

 Who wrote the novel Charlie and the Chocolate Factory?Correct